lmnch/lrclient/README.md

   }
 }
 ```

-Environments should be stored in the currentdir `./env` folder.
-Currently, the environment has to be defined via JSON file.
+Currently, the environment has to be defined directly in a JSON file.
 But, one can switch between different files with the [`lrc env set`](#lrc-env-set) command.

 # Commands